IAmJonoBo/Emperator/docs/reference/linting-formatting.md

 ruff check .
 ruff format .
 ```

+Alternatively, use the project script `pnpm lint:ruff` to execute `uv run ruff check .` without
+manually activating the virtualenv; `pnpm fmt` now calls the Ruff formatter and import sorter in the
+same pass.

 Because `scripts/setup-tooling.sh` drives `uv lock`/`uv sync`, the project-managed `.venv/` always
 has the right version of Ruff and the dev dependencies on the path.